Mnuchin pushes forward on TikTok deal despite opposition

-The deal would require extensive outside oversight of TikTok in the U.S., including a plan for the company to go public within the next year or so to increase transparency into its operations, one of the individuals said.
+The deal would require extensive outside oversight of TikTok in the United States, including a plan for the company to go public within the next year or so to increase transparency into its operations, one of the individuals said.

-Mnuchin called senior Department of Defense officials Wednesday and briefed them on the deal but told them it was going to get done regardless, according to some of the people familiar with the talks.
+Mnuchin called senior Defense Department officials Wednesday and briefed them on the deal but told them it was going to get done regardless, according to some of the people familiar with the talks.

-His message was, “Give me your concerns and I will try to address them, but we are doing this,” said one former U.S. official briefed on the call.
+His message was, “Give me your concerns and I will try to address them, but we are doing this,” said one former U.S. official briefed on the call who, like others, spoke on the condition of anonymity.

 Oracle chief executive Safra Catz has developed a close relationship with the White House, including serving on Trump’s transition team as he took office.
 Nonetheless, Trump met with Oracle on Wednesday and expressed concerns with the deal, a senior administration official said.